infected4098/Relativistic-Adversarial-Feedback/README.md

 ```
 pip install -r requirements.txt
 ```

 ## Datasets

 1. Download all datasets from [LibriTTS](https://www.openslr.org/60/).
 2. Store the datasets in a designated directory and change the directory path.

+## Notices

+1. Pretrained models will be publicly available after the publication process is complete.

 ## References